MASTG-TECH-0059: Accessing App Data Directories

 Go to Window -> Devices and Simulators in Xcode.
 Select your connected device from the left sidebar, then select the app from the list of installed apps and click on the gear icon.
 From the dropdown menu, select Download Container....

 This will allow you to save the app container to your local machine as a .xcappdata file.
-Once downloaded, you can right-click on the container file and select Show Package Contents to explore the app's directory structure.
+Once downloaded, right-click the container file and select Show Package Contents to explore the app's directory structure.